deepnlp-cs599-usc/quac/FlowQA_Coreference/README.md

 We use the latent representation from the coreference model as an input of FlowQA model.
 To be precise, we use X* from the figure 3 of [this paper](https://arxiv.org/abs/1707.07045).
 Since the model predicts the coreference, we hypothesize that the latent representation of the model will encode the coreference as well.

+# Experiment

+First, we set up the Coreference Model according to [instruction](https://github.com/kentonl/e2e-coref).
+Then we use their pre-trained coreference model to predict the coreference of QuAC data set.
+We extract the latent representation of each token and save them.
+After that, we convert the result of the coreference model to one hot encoding.
+Finally, we concatenate them with one hot coding.

+We use [Google Cloud Platform](https://cloud.google.com/) with 4 vCPUs, 26 GB memory and 1 x NVIDIA Tesla K80 to run both FlowQA and Coreference models.
+It takes around 50 hour to predict the coreference for entire QuAC dataset and takes around 4 hour per epoch to train FlowQA model

 # Result

 Below is the comparison of F1 between the original FlowQA model and our modification.
 We can see that the improved model perform slightly better.